CYZH1307/CruelFundamental/homework/202109/13/Ryan_Wong__.md

 # inode #
 inode stores the metadata for block, which is the basic unit of most file systems.
 The metadata includes the size, timestamp, location, permission and link information.
-Each file has a unique 'inode-number'.
+Each file has its own 'inode-number'.
 When reading or writing on a file, the system firstly get the 'inode-number' via the filename.
 Then it locates the file using the metadata in the inode.
 In other words, inode is the index for block.